webix-hub/docs/data/api/refs/ui.htmlform.md

 - api/link/ui.htmlform_sync.md - allows you to sync two copy of data (all or just a part of it) from one DataCollection to another
 - api/link/ui.htmlform_unbind.md - breaks "bind" link
-- api/link/ui.htmlform_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command
+- api/link/ui.htmlform_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command }}
-- api/link/ui.htmlform_validate.md - checks data in the component during adding new item or editing existing ones }}